 A common fallacy in running is that more is always better.
-Runners tend to think that more miles are better, even when too much mileage can lead to injury.
-They perceive faster splits as automatically better.
-However, faster workouts are not better workouts.
+Runners tend to think that more miles are better.
+However, too much mileage can lead to injury.
+Runners also perceive faster splits in speedwork as automatically better.
+However, running speedwork too fast does not make you a faster runner.
 Running too fast on your quality sessions can lead to injury, stagnation, and mental burn-out.

 Workouts are not time trials.
 Yes, it can be a huge confidence boost to see a fast split on the track or in a tempo run.
 There is an appropriate place in training for workouts that challenge you and push you far outside of your comfort zone in terms of pace.
 However, in the majority of your training, faster is not always better.